Leelz/Project8_SandwichAuction/README.md

 My app is designed to make eating at sandwich shops more affordable, quicker and simpler.

 From a sandwich shop's perspective, my app is designed to boost customers and revenue and help them gain reviews of their sandwiches.
 Frameworks: Rails
 Libraries: React

+Note: There is currently no styling or content.
+This was due to time contraints on the project.

 To run this app, you'll need to run the following commands:
 Top Level: